Everytopic Seminar - Spring 2015

 The Everytopic Seminar is a seminar aimed at a broad audience of mathematicians.

 The talks are 80 minutes long.
-The first 40 minutes of the talk should be given in a
+The first half the talk should be given in a

 colloquium style, and should be accessible to faculty and graduate students

 from any field of mathematics.
 It should allow everyone to grasp the content and

 significance of the results being discussed.
 The second half of the talk can be in

 the style of a regular research seminar, providing the audience with a deeper understanding

 of the results as well as some details of the proofs.

 Title: A constructive and functorial approach to mirror symmetry

 Abstract: Homological mirror symmetry conjecture asserts an equivalence between the category of Lagrangian submanifolds and the category of coherent sheaves of the mirror.
 The conjecture has been verified in several interesting cases by computing generators and relations of the categories.
 However such a computational approach hardly explains why homological mirror symmetry exists in general.
 In this talk I will introduce a mirror construction which always comes with a functor between the two categories.
 It produces mirrors which are not reachable by the SYZ construction, and is naturally connected with non-commutative geometry.